Eliobot/elio-backpacks/matrix-led/README.md

 - The `color_wipe` function sets each pixel to the specified color with a slight delay to create a wiping effect.

 ---

-#### 6. **Troubleshooting**

-- **LEDs Not Lighting Up**: Ensure the wiring is correct, especially the 3.3V and GND connections.
-Also, verify that the data pin is correctly set in your code.
-- **Flickering or Incorrect Colors**: Check that your power supply can provide sufficient current.
-NeoPixels can draw significant current at full brightness.
-- **Matrix Not Responding**: Ensure the microcontroller and NeoPixel matrix share a common ground.

----

-#### 7. **Common Applications**

-- Decorative lighting
-- Interactive displays
-- Digital signage
-- Wearable projects
-- Games and visual effects